 Epizootic hemorrhagic disease (EHD) is caused by a virus that is transmitted by biting midges in the Culicoides genus and other arthropods.
 EHD can cause acute and frequently fatal hemorrhagic disease in domestic and wild ungulates.
 Recurrent outbreaks of EHD-associated mortality occur in white-tailed deer and mule deer, primarily in southeastern Montana (Montana Fish, Wildlife and Parks Wildlife Health Lab, unpublished data).
-Elk are susceptible to epizootic hemorrhagic disease, but generally do not suffer high rates of mortality or show clinical symptoms (Hoff and Trainer 1973; Nol et al. 2010).
+Elk are susceptible to EHD, but generally do not suffer high rates of mortality or show clinical symptoms (Hoff and Trainer 1973; Nol et al. 2010).
 There is some concern that elk could act as reservoirs of EHD and transmit the virus to other wildlife (Thorne et al. 2002), but such relationships are not well studied.
-We found no serological evidence of exposure to epizootic hemorrhagic disease virus in sampled female elk in the northern Tobacco Root Mountains study area.
+Epizootic hemorrhagic disease virus exposure was not detected in sampled female elk in the Pioneer Mountains study area.